-- Rubric 3.3: How does the candidate recognize and document qualities of teaching practice related to the selected CSTP element(s) and learning goals of the lesson? - Rubric 3.4: How does the candidate foster a learning conversation in a post-observation meeting using CSTP-focused observation evidence, lesson observation video, and student work with the volunteer teacher regarding strengths and area(s) for growth? - Rubric 3.5: In partnership with the volunteer teacher, how does the candidate codetermine next steps for professional development, including resources and additional coaching support based on the CSTP-related evidence during the post-observation meeting?
+- Rubric 3.3: How does the candidate recognize, document, and analyze the volunteer teacher's qualities of teaching practice related to the selected CSTP element(s) and learning goals of the lesson? - Rubric 3.4: How does the candidate demonstrate and analyze their ability to foster a learning conversation in a post-observation meeting using CSTP-focused observation evidence, lesson observation video, and student work with the volunteer teacher regarding strengths and area(s) for growth? - Rubric 3.5: In partnership with the volunteer teacher, how does the candidate demonstrate and analyze their ability to co-determine next steps for professional development, including resources and additional coaching support based on the CSTPrelated evidence during the post-observation meeting?